This article draws on materials originally used on our Delta Module One course and looks at three areas:

 4. Any

-may wish to present a paper at an international
+type of professional person may wish to present a paper at an international

 conference – this could range from doctors to nuclear scientists to NNESTs.